 Coloring agents have been around since ancient times, and there is no doubt consumers are heavily influenced by the color of a product.
 Colorants are often found in lipstick, makeup, nail polish, perfumes, hair dyes, soap, shampoos, creams and even mouthwash—the list is endless.

 The most significant colorants in use belong to different chemical classes, including: azo compounds, triarylmethane, anthraquinone, xanthene and phthalocyanine.1 These organic colorants have been heavily scrutinized throughout history due to concerns about potential toxicity to humans and the environment.
-Several of the colorants in these groups have been banned or restricted by country over time, and the list continues to grow.
-Formulators, manufacturers and consumers are interested to know the next compound to join this growing list of concerning colorants.
-Some of the most recent developments regarding the safety of colorants are highlighted below.
+Several of the colorants in these groups have been banned or restricted by countries over time, and the list continues to grow.
+Formulators, manufacturers and consumers are interested to know the next compound to be added to the growing list of concerning colorants; some of the most recent developments regarding colorants are highlighted here.

 Solvent Red 23